TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 ## MumsWhoCodeSQL_project

-## Project/Goals
+  ## PROJECT

-AirBnB Listings Analysis with SQL/To Analyse Capetown AirBnB Lisings Dataset in order to gain insights,and review trends and pattarns in the Dataset.
+ ## CAPETOWN AIRBnB LISTINGS ANALYSIS WITH SQL

-(Fill in your description and goal here)
+## GOALS:
-To Analyse Capetown AirBnB Lisings Dataset in order to gain insights,and review trends and pattarns in the Dataset.
+To Analyse Capetown AirBnB Lisings Dataset in order to gain insights,review trends and pattarns in the Dataset.

 ## Process